Risen (2016 film): Production

+In 2013, Kevin Reynolds was brought aboard as director for the planned project The Resurrection of Jesus Christ, a film intended as a mystery/thriller and "unofficial sequel" to The Passion of the Christ, with a script written by Paul Aiello, Karen Janszen and Reynolds.

 The film was shot in Malta and Spain between August and November 2015.

 Release

 The film held its world premiere on February 15, 2016, at the Highland Park Village Theatre in Dallas, Texas.
 Columbia Pictures then released it in the United States on February 19, 2016.

 Home media

 Risen was released on digital media on May 10, 2016, and was followed by a DVD, Blu-ray and 4K Ultra HD release on May 24, 2016, from AFFIRM Films and Sony Pictures Home Entertainment.
 The film debuted in second place on home video sales charts behind Deadpool for the week ending May 29, 2016.

 Reception

 Box office

 Risen grossed $36.9 million in the United States and Canada, and $9.2 million in other countries, for a worldwide total of $46.1 million, against a production budget of $20 million.

 In the United States and Canada, pre-release tracking suggested the film would gross $7–12 million from 2,915 theaters in its opening weekend, alongside Race and The Witch.
 The film grossed $4 million on its first day and $11.8 million in its opening weekend, finishing third at the box office behind Deadpool ($56.5 million) and Kung Fu Panda 3 ($12.5 million).